tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/服务端 API/REST API/帐号管理/失效账号登录态_intl_en.md

 This API is used to invalidate the login state (for example, UserSig) of an app account.
 For example, when a developer finds a malicious account, the developer can call this API to invalidate the user’s login state.
 When the user uses the original UserSig state to log in to IM, the login fails.

-> After a user’s login state is invalidated using this API, the user can use a newly generated UserSig state to log in to IM.
+>!After a user’s login state is invalidated using this API, the user can use a newly generated UserSig state to log in to IM.
 This API can invalidate only one account at a time.

 ## Call Description
 ### Example request URL